SkylineCommunications/dataminer-docs/connector-help/connector_help/ServiceHeroes ServiceHighway.md

 ### General

-Thispage contains an overview of all organizations and their services.
+This page contains an overview of all organizations and their services.

 ### Logging

-Thispage contains an overview of all **responses for the 'execute' command** distributed over the different services.
+This page contains an overview of all **responses for the 'execute' command** distributed over the different services.
 You can send the 'execute' command by right-clicking on a specific service.

 ### Logging \[ALL\]